ElectDig/01-blink_01/README.md

     Added a switch to project 01-blink_00 to change blink frequency Prints on console delay in milliseconds

-    See docs/README.md for connections, instructions, video and photo
+    See docs/README.md for connections and instructions.